jonnybergdahl/Python-growcube-client/DESCRIPTION.md

 Once connected to a device, the library will listen for messages from the device and use a callback function to return parsed messages to the application.
 The application can also send commands to the device.

+The library can also search for devices on the network.

 ## Features

 - Connect to the Growcube device